nevtemu/nevtemu/README.md

 - Know how to find solutions.
 Nowadays internet has answers to everything
 - Testing code myself.
 Step-by-step, breakpoints.
+- I'm orginized and like clean code (no commented lines, formated lines etc.)
+- New to the field so motivated and crave to write code

 ## Languages